 It is unlikely that the court will dismiss the charges without you first making a very convincing argument about why this should be done.
-This can be quite technical, so it is best to get a lawyer to do this for you.
+This can be quite technical, so it is best to speak to a specialist lawyer about this.

 Is there any defence?

 A failure to lodge offence is an “absolute liability” offence.
 This means the ATO does not have to show that you intended not to lodge your returns.
 All that matters is that you didn’t lodge your returns, regardless of your intentions.
 This makes it very straight forward for the ATO to prove its case against you.